-Greater Wellington will investigate and implement a widely accessible real-time passenger information service and will upgrade "txtBUS" and "txtTRN" to provide real time information.
+Greater Wellington will investigate the implementation of a widely accessible real-time passenger information service.
+This would also include upgrading "txtBUS" and "txtTRN" to provide real time information.

 2.5.2.4 TxtBUS/TxtTRN

 Greater Wellington will continue to develop the Metlink website, "txtBUS" and "txtTRN" as a means for passengers to obtain information.